cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 We can now pass this function a `poly_mould: &'a str` and it will work.

-#### Did you ... lie to me?

 Hawk-eyed eagles among you have noticed that the function `silicone` can be passed a `&str`, but I told you earlier that a `&str` in your IDE always means `&'static str`, didn't I?

-Yeah, but the thing is, that's when you're defining string literals.
+Yeah, when you're defining string literals.
 If you see the term `&str` in a function's arguments, it implicity means `&'a str`.
-This switching up of nomenclature will feel natural eventually, but don't let it catch you out.
+This switching up of nomenclature will feel natural and totally cool one day, I promise.
+{: .notice}

 #### Using a &'static str in a &'a str function